nerdfiles/douadevops/topics.md

 Rather than What would I do?, I like to take the virtue ethical approach and ask: Who would I be?
 (This answer is inspired by [The Five Chinese Brothers](http://vaiden.net/five_chinese_brothers.html).)

+### Was Einstein really that smart?
+Couldn't it be he was insanely creative, mixed with a greatly above average intelligence (but not necessarily genius)?

+The guy was generally considered to lack special academic qualities as a youth.
+Was he a child prodigy?
+No. Do people consider only child prodigies to be geniuses?
+Can we really separate creativity from genius in the first place?
+By what rationale or algorithm are you conceptually dissecting the notion?

+Is there any benefit from saying, “Well, he wasn’t a genius, but he did found some of the most brilliant theories on reality and gravity and he hung out with Gödel and people quote him incessantly and he was still probably insanely, super, incredibly smart”?

+Einstein was an opsimath, plain and simple.
+“Genius” is also a term that bears historical connotations, and conveys meaning in terms of a timeline — what we could expect from persons, on average, given certain prevailing trends.

+Often times when people doubt genius, what is going on is a poverty of linguistic resource to more fully express the subtleties of what is real.

 ## Design / Innovation Naturalism

 ### What Is Intellectual Capital?